LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 if[0<count getenv `Q_PLUGINS; {system "l ",x} "," vs getenv `Q_PLUGINS] ;
 ```

-A similar line is included in mserve\_np.q itself, but using the varible MSERVE\_PLUGINS.
+A similar line is included in mserve\_np.q itself, but using the variable MSERVE\_PLUGINS.

 ### Stub functions for authentication and authorization

 The secure\_invocation.q module provides two functions designed to be overridden by plugins providing
 authentication and authorization.

-The **"getrole"** function returns a symbol representing the role corresponding to the authenticated user name.
-The default in secure\_invocation.q simply return

-Note that when running with mserve\_np.q, authentication is done there and only authorization is done in servant.q.
-In that case we get the role from the options dictionary of the request, returning a null symbol when it is not provided.
+**getrole** - returns "role" from the options dictionary of the request (null when no dictionary).

+This default supports the case where authentication is NOT provided in the servant, but might be
+provided in mserve\_np.q, with the role passed to the servent in the options dictionary of each request.
+When there is no authentication at all the client may assume any role by passing it in the options dictionary.

+- **allowedfn** - returns all functions in the .api namespace.

-The **"allowedfn"** function coded there is a default that is used when authorization is not provided in servant.q.
+This default supports the case where authorization is NOT provided in the servant.
-While it accepts a "role" argument, it always returns all the functions in the .api namespace.
+In that case any user who authenticates successfully may run any of the functions in the .api namespace.

 ### Authentication